K-Sato1995/gatsbyBlog/content/posts/How-to-use-ruby-gems-in-a-single-ruby-script/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Ruby
   - Gem
-description: Here is a short post about how to use ruby gems in a single ruby script.
+description: "Here is a short post about how to use ruby gems in a single ruby script."
 ---
 # Simple workaround